awslabs/aws-greengrass-labs-iot-pubsub-sdk-for-python/README.md

 # Optionally delete the Examples and Docs file
 rm -Rf examples
-rm -rf docs
+rm -Rf docs

 ```

 ## Summary

 In this guide we have demonstrated how to build, publish and deploy the AWS Greengrass IoT PubSub Framework as a service skeleton and how to interact with it through simple PubSub message updates and requests.
-At this point we encourage you to read the [Application Architecture and Developers Guide.](/docs/architecture-and-developer-guide.md) for this project to better understand how to successfully develop AWS Greengrass components and sophisticated IoT PubSub distributed applications with quality, scale and velocity using the AWS Greengrass IoT PubSub Framework.
+At this point we encourage you to read the [Application Architecture and Developers Guide](/docs/architecture-and-developer-guide.md) for this project to better understand how to successfully develop AWS Greengrass components and sophisticated IoT PubSub distributed applications with quality, scale and velocity using the AWS Greengrass IoT PubSub Framework.

 ## Security